fiftydinar/gidro-os/README.md

 ![](assets/bg.webp)

-My customized image, based on Fedora Silverblue, main edition, derived from UniversalBlue project.
+My customized image, based on slightly customized [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue/), which is derived from amazing [Universal Blue](https://universal-blue.org/) project.
+This image uses easy & robust [BlueBuild](https://blue-build.org/) tooling for making & maintaining container-based Linux desktop images.
+It is similar to making custom ROMs in the Android community, but in a much easier & a more reliable way.

 Removed packages (RPMs):
 - Firefox